mmotley999/hassos-addons/x10mqtt/DOCS.md

-This add-on provides MQTT control of X10 devices for the CM11A RS232 Serial interface.
-It also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.
+This add-on provides MQTT control of X10 devices for the CM11 and CM17A "Firecracker" RS232 Serial interface to X10.

+When using a CM11, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.

 Only ON and OFF commands are supported.
 Dimming is not currently supported.